Wang Bing (director): Career

 Wang is known for his extreme use of cinema verité.
 All of his films are documentaries features direct cinema techniques (without any narrator's voice-over or conventional structure), usually with lengthy running times, and following sensitive Chinese societal themes.

 His first documentary, Tie Xi Qu: West of the Tracks (2002), a 9-hour epic about late 20th century industrial China, is considered his first major success, the film went on to win the Grand Prix at the Marseille Festival of Documentary Film and was shown at the Punto de Vista International Documentary Film Festival.

-Wang's followed with Fengming, a Chinese Memoir (2007), a 3-hour documentary about Chinese Communist Revolution aftermath, the film had its world premiere at the 2007 Cannes Film Festival, and was later shown at the 2007 Toronto International Film Festival.
+Wang followed with Fengming, a Chinese Memoir (2007), a 3-hour documentary about Chinese Communist Revolution aftermath, the film had its world premiere at the 2007 Cannes Film Festival, and was later shown at the 2007 Toronto International Film Festival.

-His 2008's Crude Oil, a 14-hour epic documentary about oil field workers in China's Inner Mongolian, the film had its world premiere at the 2008 Rotterdam Film Festival.
+His 2008 Crude Oil, a 14-hour epic documentary about oil field workers in China's Inner Mongolia, the film had its world premiere at the 2008 Rotterdam Film Festival.

-His 2010's The Ditch, a 109 minutes documentary about labor camps during Maoist China era, had its world premiere at the main competition of the 67th Venice International Film Festival as the film sorpresa.
+His 2010 The Ditch, a 109-minute documentary about labor camps during Maoist China era, had its world premiere at the main competition of the 67th Venice International Film Festival as the film sorpresa.
 His following documentaries Three Sisters (2012), 'Til Madness Do Us Part (2013) and Bitter Money (2016) also had world premieres at the Venice Film Festival.

 French philosopher Georges Didi-Huberman dedicated a long epilogue to Wang Bing in his 2012 book, Peuples exposés, peuples figurants.
 He reflects on the social fate of images thoroughly analyzing Wang's 2010 Man with No Name, writing that the director, as a humble portrait artist of a single rural worker, manages to represent the whole of China's people (as well as people from all over the World) "not through his past, nor his ideas, nor his name, nor his place in society, but through the simple gestures with which he works at his solitary life", as opposed to the common epic portraits of national identity based on military prowess, war heroes and manifest destinies.